mazdel/telegram-gs/README.md

 # telegram-gs
-Telegram API for Google App Script
+Telegram Bot API for Google App Script

 ## Installation
 There are two options of installation we can use and they are...